awsdocs/amazon-pinpoint-developer-guide/doc-source/logging-using-cloudtrail.md

 # Logging Amazon Pinpoint API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

-Amazon Pinpoint is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon Pinpoint\.
+Amazon Pinpoint is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or AWS service in Amazon Pinpoint\.
 CloudTrail captures API calls for Amazon Pinpoint as events\.
-The calls captured include calls from the Amazon Pinpoint console and code calls to the Amazon Pinpoint API operations\.
-If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon Pinpoint\.
+The calls that are captured include calls from the Amazon Pinpoint console and code calls to Amazon Pinpoint API operations\.
+If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon Simple Storage Service \(Amazon S3\) bucket, including events for Amazon Pinpoint\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to Amazon Pinpoint, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, including how to configure and enable it, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.